Back to all blogs

 Thyroid Antibodies (TPOAb and TgAb)

 These markers help identify if an autoimmune process, such as Hashimoto’s or Graves’ disease, is present.
-While biotin can occasionally interfere here too, the main impact is usually seen on the primary TSH and T4/T3 markers.
+While the primary impact is usually seen on TSH and Free T4, biotin can also distort antibody counts.
+If your TSH looks overactive but your antibodies (like TPOAb) are unexpectedly normal or shifted, biotin might be the reason for the mismatch.

 The Blue Horizon Approach to Thyroid Testing